ILoveHubGit/ILV/README.md

 Request a zip-file via [my LinkedIn account][1]
  - Unzip the file in any folder
  - Open the file config.edn
-   - You can now change the port number or leave it at 3010
+   - You can now change the port number or leave it at 3000
    - Choose what kind of database you want to use and remove the ;; before these lines and configure the line with the name and server
      - Make sure that you do this for both lines starting with :database-url and :migration-dir belonging to one database format

-Currently two databases are supported:
+Currently three databases are supported:
  - H2 (database is created if it does not exist)
  - MS-SQL (Database needs to be created before running migration command)
+ - MariaDB (Database needs to be created before running migration command)

-If you run this application for the first time you need to run this command before you can start to create the necessary database tables.
+If you run this application for the first time you need to run the following command to create the database structure:

     java -Dconf=config.edn -jar ilv.jar migrate